Try Another Day: best alternative Bond themes revealed

 These rejected Bond songs are for your ears only.

-The last Bond movie, No Time to Die, was sung by Billie Eilish and, when released, it was the fastest-selling Bond song of all time in the UK, which should temper the hordes of angry internet men who were asking questions like, “Who is this kid?” and “Did anyone even try calling Steely Dan?” and also, “Why do my family no longer talk to me?”
+The last Bond movie, No Time to Die, was sung by Billie Eilish and, when released, it was the fastest-selling Bond song of all time in the UK, which tempered the hordes of angry internet men who were asking questions like, “Who is this kid?” and “Did anyone even try calling Steely Dan?” and also, “Why do my family no longer talk to me?”

 Could this explain the Beyonce rumors that were swirling ahead of Eilish’s announcement?
 Who’s to say.
 For certain, Eilish will not have been the only singer considered.